PIXELPIXELAU/buildpartners/content/projects/bespoke-office-space-for-growing-sunshine-coast-business.md

 +++
-deliverables = ["Concept design", "Brand Incorporation", "Detailed design", "Cost management", "Builder selection and QA", "Project Management"] description = "Bespoke Office Space for Growing Sunshine Coast Business" featured = true image = "uploads/003-8-84-wises-rd-office-hq.jpg" keystats = ["Project completed within budget offering high quality, comfortable office space for future growth and flexible use", "Training facilities was supplied as well as an outdoor space for company social events"]
+deliverables = ["Concept design", "Brand Incorporation", "Detailed design", "Cost management", "Builder selection and QA", "Project Management"] description = "Custom design, project management of construction and furnishing of Office HQ's new offices on the Sunshine Coast." featured = true image = "uploads/003-8-84-wises-rd-office-hq.jpg" keystats = ["Project completed within budget offering high quality, comfortable office space for future growth and flexible use", "Training facilities was supplied as well as an outdoor space for company social events"]